A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Factuality, subjectivity and bias

-\textit{Factuality} is a signal reflecting a degree of certainty regarding the possibility of events.
-The literature on factuality traditionally distinguishes between individual event factuality detection (EFD) \cite{9310484} and document-level event factuality identification (DEFI) \cite{cao-etal-2021-uncertain} tasks.
-The main distinction between these two sub-tasks is in the scope of information concerned -- while the EFD task considers individual event mentions, DEFI amis to aggregate several mentions of a certain event within a document.
+The literature on event factuality traditionally distinguishes between individual event factuality detection (EFD) \cite{9310484} and document-level event factuality identification (DEFI) \cite{cao-etal-2021-uncertain} tasks.
+The main distinction between these two sub-tasks is in the scope of information concerned -- while the EFD task considers individual event mentions, DEFI aims to aggregate several mentions of a certain event within a document.

 \textit{Subjectivity} represents an indicator of the overall subjectivity (or objectivity) of information.
 The task of identifying subjective information is modelled as either a binary or a more fine-grained problem that distinguishes between various degrees of subjectivity.
 Over the past years, there have been many shared tasks that focus on specific types of subjectivity.
 For example, \citet{piskorski-etal-2023-semeval} discriminate between objective reporting, opinionated news and satire. \citet{derczynski2017semeval} and \citet{gorrell2019semeval} organised the challenges for rumour detection.
 Irony \cite{derczynski2017semeval} and sarcasm \cite{gorrell2019semeval} is another common type of non-factual information that received close attention during the last years, with shared tasks and challenges dedicated to this problem.